 We allow private messages on this community so that users can get in touch with each other.
 You can message individual and multiple users at the same time.
-Again, remember never to give away personal information through these messages and you should abide by all the community guidelines when communicating privately.
+Again, remember never to give away personal information through these messages (full name, phone number, or home address) and you should abide by all the community guidelines when communicating privately.
 Abuse of the messaging system could result in a temporary or permanent ban on the site, however we will always look to having a conversation with you before taking any such action.
 We do not actively monitor or moderate private messages unless we are alerted to a message that violates our community guidelines.

 We are not able to offer medical or clinical advice through our community, and recommend that you don’t share specific medical information either.
 What’s right for one person won’t always be right for another, and this can be particularly dangerous as it won’t be possible to know someone’s background or past experiences.
 You should always seek medical advice from your GP, healthcare team or NHS Choices before acting on anything medical that you might read anywhere online.

-We feel very strongly about this and believe it’s an extremely important rule to keep in mind as it’ll help protect you, your loved ones and Sue Ryder too.
+We feel very strongly about this and believe it’s an extremely important rule to keep in mind as it’ll help protect you, those you are supporting and Sue Ryder too.
 We’ll remove any posts that we deem to be offering medical advice, but will offer an explanation to you should this happen.
 NHS Choices is an excellent resource for help and advice, and contacting NHS 111 can prove helpful when you want to speak to someone about medical issues too.

-You should always keep your username and password secure and never share these – or any other person details – on the community.
-If you ever have any problems accessing the community just email email@example.com or give us a ring on 020 7554 5942.
+You should always keep your username and password secure and never share these – or any other person details (full name, phone number, or home address) – on the community.
+If you ever have any problems accessing the community just email firstname.lastname@example.org or give us a ring on 020 7554 5942.